2020 MCOLES Annual Registration

 ANNUAL REGISTRATION ~ LAW ENFORCEMENT DISTRIBUTION (LED) REPORTING ~ FIREARMS STANDARD REPORTING

 Expenses are allowable only for training courses registered in MITN.
 Course information is pre-populated into MITN and only registered courses will be available to enter expenditures for.
 Since the courses are drawn from reported attendance, training providers must remain current on entering course rosters.
 If the training does not appear on the agency's list, you will not be able to enter the course or the cost of the training and claim the expense on your LED.
 The agency should follow up directly with the training provider in order to have the course entered and/or the roster populated.
-Should you have difficulty with a training provider completing their reporting responsibilities we have a back-up process in place.
 Approval as an in-service training provider is contingent on entering courses/rosters in a timely fashion, so if an agency is having difficulties with a provider, the provider's status may be suspended or revoked for failure to do so.

-As you can see by the above description in the reporting of training expenditures by the LEAs for the 2018 calendar year, in-service training providers play a significant role in making it possible for the LEAs to report the expenditures of their LED funds.
+As you can see by the above description in the reporting of training expenditures by the law enforcement agencies for the 2019 calendar year, in-service training providers play a significant role in making it possible for the agencies to report the expenditures of their LED funds.

 When entering data for reporting Supplies and Operating Expenses and Equipment Purchases, remember to click on the ADD button after each entry and SAVE after you click on the ADD button.